Philadelphia School District plans to begin hybrid learning option next month

 Students with complex needs in 3rd through 9th grade would be phased in sometime in January.

-Students in 9th grade and CTE students would follow next at a to be determined time.
+Students in 9th grade and CTE students would follow next at a time yet to be determined.

-Other grades would be phased in, based on conditions, in the following weeks.
+Other grades would be phased in, based on conditions, over the following weeks.

 "This phasing allows us to carefully monitor health and safety practices in schools and ensure that COVID-19 conditions support continued in-person learning," the district says in its Hybrid Learning Selection Guide.